 Marco, Michelle & Bertie the Springer

-Originally from South West London, after years spent in banking and management consultancy, 3 years ago we upped sticks and moved to Normandy.
+Originally from South West London, after years spent in banking and management consultancy, in 2016 we upped sticks and moved to Normandy.
 Renting a farmhouse close to the sea between Saint-Lô and Mont St Michel, we spent a very happy year there and made some life-long French friends.
 It was a great introduction to French life but when our lease came to an end we decided to experiment in warmer climes.

 Heading South we stopped just short of Spain in Southern Gers where we rented another traditional farmhouse with stunning views of the snow-capped Pyrénées.
 Le Gers was definitely the place for us, so much so that we decided to sell our home in London and move to Northern Gers (Flamarens, near Lectoure); an area we had fallen in love with.